cleanui-dev/react-native-scanner/README.md

 />
 ```

-## Barcode Scan Strategy
+### Barcode Scan Strategy

-The scanner now supports different strategies for processing multiple detected barcodes.
+The scanner supports different strategies for processing multiple detected barcodes.
 The `onBarcodeScanned` event always returns an array of barcodes, even when only one barcode is processed.

-### Process All Barcodes (Default)
+#### Process All Barcodes (Default)

 ```tsx
 <ScannerView